Bhajneet-Singh-Bedi/Powder-despenser/README.md

 - The program will automatically decide the rotation of the motor to target that specific powder according to the need of the operator.

+## Queries
+For queries and suggestion, email bhajneetbedi2002@gmail.com